-Word is a good choice for storyboarding if everyone reading it is familiar with the storyboarding process.
-It’s also a good option, when a lot of text edits are expected.
-(Edits are easier to track in Word than in PowerPoint.)
-Here is a Word SB snippet.
+Word is a good choice for a storyboard, if everyone reading it is familiar with the storyboarding process.
+It’s also a good option, when a lot of text edits are expected, (since edits are much easier to track in Word.)
+Here are pages from my storyboard, created in Word.

 Scenario-based assessments put the learner in a real-world situation, forcing them to think of what they would do in a similar situation.
-It creates greater engagement, compliance and learning outcomes for the learner.
-In this sample, I have turned regular, multiple choice questions (MCQs) into a scenario-based MCQ.
+Such assessments are more relatable and result in greater engagement, compliance and learning outcomes for the learner.
+Scenario-based assessments are a favourite of mine and in this sample, you will see how I have turned regular, multiple choice questions (MCQs) into a scenario-based one.

 If you are looking for a neutral Indian accent voice, take a listen of this audio sample.
 This is a recording of my voice, created and edited with Audacity.